Do I have the right to refuse to be searched?

 Do regular police officers have to follow the same rules as school officials?

-But at a minimum, police officers must have “reasonable suspicion” to search you.
+At a minimum, police officers must have “reasonable suspicion” to search you.
 And, under some circumstances, they need even more than that.

 Can my school use evidence it finds in an illegal search against me in court?